-QMHW takes place in the week of World Mental Health Day on 10 October.
-In 2022, the week will be celebrated from Saturday 8 October to Sunday 16 October.
+QMHW always takes place in the week of World Mental Health Day on 10 October.
+In 2023, the week will be celebrated from Saturday 7 October to Sunday 15 October.

-The theme for 2022 if 'Awareness, Belonging, Connection', reflecting the important factors that help people maintain positive mental health and wellbeing.
+The theme 'Awareness, Belonging, Connection' reflects the important factors that help people maintain positive mental health and wellbeing.
 It is all about connecting with the people in our lives and creating space for conversations about mental health and wellbeing.